 Whether you’re planning a wedding or simply enjoying the season, many of us love summer for the same reasons: celebrations are more plentiful, warm weather encourages us to stay outside long into the night, vacations (and honeymoons!) feel mandatory, bright palettes define the summer months, and flowers feel as though they’re blooming around every corner.

 Late June through late September feels glorious every year, especially for those who fight through long winters and far too much snow.
 Celebrate under the stars, dance in a tent or dine indoors, plan a destination soirée or one in your hometown—summer weddings never need an explanation.
 We’re all simply happy to embrace the season.

-If you’re currently planning a summer wedding (or perhaps dreaming of a summer wedding date), we thought we would share more about the flowers that can fill your centerpieces to help transform your design, no matter your fete’s style.
-Here, you will find 20 summer wedding centerpieces filled with in season blooms fit for a complete variety of budgets.
+If you’re currently planning a summer wedding (or perhaps dreaming of a summer wedding date), it's important to know about the flowers that can fill your centerpieces to help transform your design, no matter your style.
+Here, you will find 20 summer wedding centerpieces filled with in-season blooms fit for couples with any budget.

 01 of 20